jdixie/Tracker-Camera/Detailed_Design_Documents/Retrieving_and_Playing.md

 1.0

 ## 2. Impacted Areas
-**System Storage** - This component will Retrieve videos from shared memory space within either internal or external shared memory.
+**System Storage** - This component will retrieve videos from shared memory space within either internal or external shared memory.

 **The File System Fragment** - A file navigation fragment will be provided by the component so that the user may search through the relevant memory space to find the video they wish to play.